«prev

 In programming languages, this mapping is represented by a higher-order function called map with a signature (using Haskell notation), $(a \to b) \to (Fa \to Fb)$, where $F$ represents the generic type.

-Note that although any possible function that has this type signature (that that obeys the functor laws) gives rise to a functor, not all such functors are useful.
-Usually, there is only one of them that makes sense for a given generic type and that’s why we talk about the list functor, and see map is defined directly in the in the generic datatype, as a method.
+Note that, although any possible function that has this type signature (that that obeys the functor laws) gives rise to a functor, not all such functors are useful.
+Usually, there is only one of them that makes sense for a given generic type and that’s why we talk about the list functor, and we define map directly in the in the generic datatype, as a method.

 In the case of lists and similar structures, the useful implementation of map is the one that applies the original (simple) function to all elements of the list.